-ECOL 10 Environment-Concepts and Issues 3 units 54 lecture hours
+ECOL 10 Environment-Concepts and Issues 3 Units

 Ecology studies the interaction and interdependence among living organisms in their environment.
 The course presents fundamental scientific principles in examining how natural ecosystems function and how human actions affect natural ecosystems.
 Emphasis is placed on the role of science in determining causes and in contributing solutions to local and global environmental problems.
-(L) 1 units
+(L)

-ECOL 10L Environment Lab 54 laboratory hours Co-reauisite: Ecol 10 Transferable to CSU Laboratory and field studies demonstrating the systematic study of both the biological and physical components of ecosystems, especially as seen in local organisms and ecosystems.
+ECOL 10L Environment Lab

+54 laboratory hours Corequisite: Ecol 10 Transferable to CSU

+Laboratory and field studies demonstrating the systematic study of both the biological and physical components of ecosystems, especially as seen in local organisms and ecosystems.
 (L)